 Find out how to type in small capital letters in Microsoft Word if you’ve ever had a need for it and struggled to find an adequate solution.

 Frequently Asked Questions About How to Get Cursive Font Styles in Word

 Where do I find a good fancy font in Word?

 Depending on how you want to use the text with the fancy font, this question could have many answers.

 Our article above has discussed some of the cursive fonts that you can get from Google Fonts.
-These fonts are good choices for things like invitations, quotes, or other types of documents where a standard font might not create the look that you are going for.
+These free fonts are good choices for things like invitations, quotes, or other types of documents where a standard font might not create the look that you are going for.

 Our list above includes some good options when you need a fancy font, but you can also find some appealing options if you go to Google Fonts and scroll through the “Handwriting” category.
 You can go directly to that category here – Google Handwriting Fonts.

-If you don’t want to download any of the free additional fonts that we have discussed in the article above, and would simply like to use one of the default fonts that is part of Microsoft Word, then you have a couple options.
+If you don’t want to download any of the free additional fonts that we have discussed in the article above, and would simply like to use one of the default fonts that is part of Microsoft Word, then you have a couple of options.

 My personal choice for a cursive font among the default options would be the Edwardian Script or the Kunstler Script.

 But there are definitely some other good ones, like the Freestyle Script or the Brush Script font.